justaman045/portfolio/content/posts/codedamn/fix-typeerror-list-indices-must-be-integers-or-slices-not-str.md

 ---
 title: Fix TypeError list indices must be integers or slices, not str
-date: "2022-10-01"
+publishedDate: "2022-10-01"
 tags: ["python", "programming", "developer", "tips"]
-draft: false
+status: "published"
+type: Post
-summary: In this article, I'll tell you how to fix the typeerror list lindexes must be integers or slices, not str
+# summary: In this article, I'll tell you how to fix the typeerror list lindexes must be integers or slices, not str
 ---

 # Fix TypeError list indices must be integers or slices, not str